Statewide Efforts to Improve Water Resources Management in Alabama

 Alabama’s first State Drought Plan was created in 2004 as a result of an earlier executive order process that provided the structure for enhancing state-level communication and coordination during drought periods.
 Alabama had the opportunity to implement its Drought Plan in 2006-2008 during a historic drought event.
 Building on its experiences during the 2006-2008 drought, the state is now developing ideas and updates to improve that plan.
 For example, the Office of Water Resources (OWR) is in the process of developing a more rigorous state-based drought monitor, which will incorporate short- and long-term drought forecasting capabilities in addition to the real-time data provided by the national U.S. Drought Monitor.
 The forecasting data will be generated from a variety of sources, including trends in water availability, trends and changes in water demand (e.g., population growth or changes in sector use), local climatological conditions, and short- and long-term climate projections.
 By creating a state-based drought monitor with forecasting capabilities, the OWR hopes to provide water managers and users with a more holistic picture of water supply and risk, which can improve short- and long-term decision-making.

 The OWR published a revised version of the Alabama Drought Management Plan in 2013.
-This revision includes a more specific outline of drought triggers, clarifies different interagency roles during drought periods, and continues to promote collaboration and communication between water managers and users.
+This revision included a more specific outline of drought triggers, clarified different interagency roles during drought periods, and continued to promote collaboration and communication between water managers and users.
 In addition, the Alabama Drought Planning and Response Act was signed into law on April 9, 2014, detailing the state government’s role in planning, monitoring, and responding to drought conditions.
 This act formally establishes the Alabama Drought Assessment and Planning Team (ADAPT) and the Monitoring and Impact Group (MIG), mandates all public water systems within Alabama to create water conservation plans, improves protocols and requirements for reporting local conditions and water supply, and clarifies how the OWR will issue drought declarations.
 The Alabama Drought Planning and Response Act allows collaborative discussion and development of regulations surrounding drought, and ensures that state-based drought planning procedures can be easily integrated into comprehensive statewide water resources planning.